m-dadej/MarSwitching.jl/docs/src/man/example.md

 - Inflation expectations matter.
 The economic agents keep in mind the inflation target of the central bank or the past inflation when setting prices.

 Both of the reasons above suggests the use of another variable, namely inflation moving average.
-Altough obvious frome purely econometric point of view, addition of this variable is well grounded in theory.
+Altough obvious from purely econometric point of view, addition of this variable is well grounded in theory.

 ```jldoctest
 x = [ones(size(model_df)[1]) model_df.unrate model_df.infexp]